 The following non-degree credit courses are offered in Learning Support:

-• ENGL 0098 Basic English • ENGL 0099 Basic English
+• ENGL 0099 Basic English

 • MATH 0097 Basic Math • MATH 0099 Basic Math

-• READ 0098 Developmental Reading • READ 0099 Development Reading
+• READ 0099 Development Reading

 LEARNING SUPPORT SUSPENSION

 A student must satisfy academic deficiencies within a specified time frame established by the Board of Regents.
-A student who has not completed requirements for exiting a Learning Support area (English, reading, or mathematics) after twelve semester hours or three semesters whichever occurs first, will be suspended.
-That student may not be considered for readmission within three years of the suspension.
+A student who has not completed requirements for exiting a Learning Support area (English, reading, or mathematics) after two semesters in English, two semesters in reading or three semesters in math, will be suspended.
+That student may not be considered for readmission within one year of the suspension.
+There are no appeals allowed for Learning Support suspensions.

 OTHER SERVICES